1 Real Ale pub

 First glance suggests that a mass of modern housing and a variety of industrial developments has totally enveloped the former RAF airfield from where Douglas Bader and others flew many WW2 missions.
 Whilst the modern A12 dramatically cuts the former airfield in half.
 However in many respects this very modern settlement containing a wide diversity of housing and the popular Douglas Bader pub may have more of a "village feel" than several other nearby and more historic villages which have lost all of their facilities, including the pub, shop and post office.
 Today some local residents claim that "the heath" is more representative of modern Suffolk than other nearby villages that may now contain a high percentage of second homes (many of which are only used at the weekends).

 The modern village is centred on a large green where cricket and football are regularly played.
 Bus route 66 links the area to Ipswich town centre with a regular service including late night buses.
 Some remnants of the old heathland still survive and hold a variety of wildlife including the rare Silver Studded Blue butterfly.
 A group of Bronze Age barrows also lie on the edge of the heathland - some of which have been excavated in recent years.

-RAF Martlesham Heath dates back to WW1 and the Royal Flying Corps.
+RAF Martlesham Heath dates back to the Great War and the Royal Flying Corps.
 Between wars was one of just a handful of airbases that remained open.
-T.E.
-Lawrence (of Lawrence of Arabia fame) was based here for some of that time as a mechanic.
+TE Lawrence (Lawrence of Arabia) was based here for some of that time as a mechanic.
 He also spent some time at RAF Felixstowe.
 During the 1920s & 1930s the Aeroplane & Armament Experimental Establishment (AAEE) was located here and was responsible for the testing of many prototype aircraft - including the Spitfire and Hurricane - usually undertaken from Hanger B, a site now occupied by a bowling alley.

 Some details from "Suffolk Airfields in WW2" by Graham Smith.